LibraryCarpentry/lc-wikidata/index.md

 > ## Prerequisites
 >
 >
-> 1. Learners need to understand what items and statements are,
+> 1. Learners need to understand what items and statements are.
->    what a working directory is,
->    and how to start a Python interpreter from a terminal window.
 >
 > 2. There is no need for pre installations.
 {: .prereq}